garth/raskdom/README.md

   style: {border: '1px solid #bada55', color: '#c0ffee', fontWeight: 'bold'}
 }, 'Say my name, and every colour illuminates');
 ```

+> Note: The following does not apply to Raskdom since the Raskdom fork will always ensure that undefined classes, styles and props are removed.

 Note that the style module does not remove style attributes if they are removed
 as properties from the style object.
 To remove a style you should instead set